Back to DWU AI Articles

 2.1.3 Unexpected Surplus (Settlement or True-Up)

-Beyond planned surpluses, airports sometimes experience unexpected surpluses.
+Beyond planned surpluses, Some airports have reported unexpected surpluses in recent years (e.g., DFW FY2022, Massport FY2022).
 Example: an airline rate increases 8%, but enplaned passengers decline 3%, producing unexpected revenue above projection.
 The airport may determine whether to retain this surplus or return it to airlines.
 Treatment varies:

 • Returned in same year (Year 1): Deducted from Year 1 revenues under GAAP and under most bond documents.
 The amount is treated as a rate credit or airline refund, not as airport revenue.